School Programs

 Free

 Our Career Placement positions offer experience in program delivery and community engagement in a professional art gallery setting.
-Highest availability is during summer and spring break, but hours and positions vary.
+Highest availability is during summer and spring break.
+Hours and positions vary.
 Please call 604-297-4413 to find out more.

 Burnaby Art Gallery